-The development is located on the downward slope of the Newport escarpment which is characterised by undulating topography.
-This results in variable built forms, such that there is an eclectic mix of height and scale in which to be compatible with.
-Notwithstanding that the overall height of the development is marginally above the 10m requirement, it is representative of a three (3) storey development when viewed from the property to the south, and a one (1) storey development when viewed from the upslope of De Lauret Avenue.
+The development is located on the downward slope of the Chisholm Avenue street reserve which is characterised by undulating topography.
+This results in variable built forms, such that there is an eclectic mix of height and scale in the area.
+Notwithstanding that the overall height of the development is marginally above the 8.5m requirement when measured from the existing external ground level, and more so when the excavated height is included.
+However, the additions and alterations to the dwelling are representative of a modest two storey dwelling when viewed from the west, north and south and the three storey appearance is generally only evident from the east, with the separation from surrounding properties to the east of the site having the result that the building is not visually prominent.